 I've always been a firm believer that if life hands you lemons, make lemonade!

 How long do lemons last?
 That depends.
-How long do bakery products last?
-In general, lemons last only as long as the quickest expiring ingredient in the dish.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!
+How long does fish last?
+In general, limes last only as long as the quickest expiring ingredient in the dish.

 What are our shelf life resources?

-Our how long do lemons last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of lemons.
+In determining how long Lemons lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Lemons.

-Although the lemon shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not replace your health care provider.
-So, how long will food last?
-Let’s find out!
+Although the Lemons shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!